 - Arctic Alaska is home to the Arctic National Wildlife Refuge and the Gates of the Arctic National Park and Preserve.
 The Arctic National Wildlife Refuge is home to various wildlife, including polar bears, caribou, and wolves.
 The Gates of the Arctic National Park and Preserve is home to many glaciers and fjords, as well as a variety of marine life.

-Also read : 9 Ultimate Tips For Nomads For Monsoon Trip In 2023
+Also read : 9 Ultimate Tips For Nomads For Monsoon Trip and tricks

 Here’s a list of the most enjoyable things you can do when you travel around Alaska.
 Continue reading to learn more!